 The Armmite F4 has no audio socket connect to the board as supplied.
-If you wire your own female 3.5mm stereo socket connector connected to PA4 and PA5 then the following becomes true.

-When this 3.5mm stereo phono socket is installed, the tip is the right channel, the ring is the left channel while the sleeve is ground.
+If you connected to PA4 and PA5 then PA4 is the right channel, and PA5 is the left channel with reference to the Armite ground.
 The signal level at full volume is about 1V RMS (approx 3V peak to peak).
 The output is high impedance suitable for feeding into an amplifier.
 It cannot directly drive a loudspeaker, headphones or any low impedance load and might be damaged if that was attempted.